freerange/site/soups/weeknotes/week-234-links.snip.markdown

 This article describes how in a truly agile process the design aspect of the work is fully integrated into the story workflow with the bulk of the design work done in-browser.
 It suggests that if you're not careful Photoshop files become "The Final Design" and the "design starts driving the product". {by james-mead}

 ### [Open Rights Group](http://www.openrightsgroup.org/)

 With Edward Snowden's revelations about NSA's PRISM and GCHQ's Tempora programs, it's surely never been more important to have a strong advocate for our digital rights.
-Joing the Open Rights Group today. {by tom-ward}
+Joining the Open Rights Group today. {by tom-ward}

 ### [A 1 minute test suite, 6 months in](http://pivotallabs.com/a-1-minute-test-suite-6-months-in/)